This site exists to support public understanding, client safety, and professional advocacy within the field of art therapy in New South Wales.

 information about the training and registration required to practise ethically

-a directory of clinically trained, registered art therapists
+a link to clinically trained, registered art therapists

 This site is intended for clients, families, referrers, organisations, and community services seeking accurate information about art therapy in Australia.